 Erected by National Park Service, U.S. Department of the Interior.

 Location.
 35° 18.312′ N, 82° 53.958′ W. Marker is near Balsam Grove, North Carolina, in Transylvania County.
 Marker is on Blue Ridge Parkway (at milepost 422.4), 0.9 miles north of Lake Logan Road (State Highway 215), on the left when traveling south.
-Touch for map.
-Marker is located at the Devil's Courthouse overlook, on a platform beside the sidewalk, near the northeast corner of the parking lot.
+Marker Touch for map.
 Marker is in this post office area: Balsam Grove NC 28708, United States of America.
+Touch for directions.

 Other nearby markers.
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Devil's Courthouse (a few steps from this marker); North Carolina Confederate Veterans Memorial Forest (approx. 0.4 miles away); Forest Decline (approx. 4 miles away); Highest Elevation on Blue Ridge Parkway (approx. 4 miles away); Looking Glass Rock (approx. 4.2 miles away); a different marker also named Looking Glass Rock (approx. 6.9 miles away); Civilian Conservation Corps (approx. 7.3 miles away); Forestry School (approx. 7.4 miles away).

 More about this marker.
 Marker is a large composite plaque, mounted horizontally on waist-high posts.

 Related markers.
 Click here for a list of markers that are related to this marker.
 North Carolina Confederate Veterans Memorial Forest